pablo332/openfire/README.md

 A Ruby client for accessing Openfire's User, Room, and Group service API.

-need plugin's openfire for access via http (User Service, MUC Service)
+need plugin's openfire for access via http (User Service, MUC Service) and enable Server -> Server config -> User Service and "Enabled - User service requests will be processed"

 ## Installation